-The goal of the Mad River Temperature Monitoring Study is to sample water temperatures across a broad range of sites, and to gain greater insight regarding stream temperatures at as many locations as possible in the mainstem and tributaries, and produce a model with the temperature data that can inform the HBMWD as a part of the 1707 instream flow dedication process.
+The goal of the Mad River Temperature Monitoring Study is to sample water temperatures across a broad range of sites, and to gain greater insight regarding stream temperatures at as many locations as possible in the mainstem and tributaries.
 This study is an attempt to implement a systematic approach to stream temperature monitoring in the Mad River watershed.
-Key Questions include: